Angel of the Winds Arena: Basketball

 The arena was home to the International Basketball League's Everett Explosion for one season in 2007 before they moved to Monroe and were renamed the Snohomish County Explosion, where they played until 2010.

 The Seattle Storm of the Women's National Basketball Association announced that it would play five home games during its 2019 season in Everett, while the rest are played at their temporary home in Seattle, the Hec Edmundson Pavilion on the University of Washington campus.
 The Storm played their season opener in Everett on May 25, 2019, using the same floor that had previously been installed at KeyArena.
 The team planned to return in 2020 for eight games in Everett, but due to the COVID-19 pandemic, all WNBA games were moved to Bradenton, Florida.

 The Storm played all 16 home games of their 2021 season at Angel of the Winds Arena with up to 2,000 fans allowed to attend per the state's COVID-19 reopening guidelines.

 Arena football

-The Washington Wolfpack of Arena Football One will hold their debut game on March 16, 2025 at Angel of the Winds Arena.
-It is the third arena football team to play at the arena.
+The Washington Wolfpack of Arena Football One currently play in the Angle of the Winds Arena Which makes them the third arena football team to do so.
 The Everett Hawks played for one season in the National Indoor Football League and one season in af2 before folding in 2007.
 The Everett Raptors played for one season in the Indoor Football League in 2012.

+Angel of the Winds Arena in Everett, Washington laid out in its arena football configuration prior to a Washington Wolfpack game in Arena Football One.